jake-stewart/lazier.nvim/README.md

                     [vim.fn.fnamemodify(fname, ":e")]
         end,

+        -- whether to bundle & byte code compile parts of the -- neovim lua api. this can be a boolean or custom list of modules. compile_api = true,

         -- whether plugins should be included in the bytecode -- compiled bundle. this will make your startup slower. bundle_plugins = false,